Virtual or digital exit tickets are a quick, easy and most importantly informative way of supporting teaching and learning.

 Identify themes in student responses

 Take some time to review student responses.
 By reviewing the answers of multiple students you can start to identify patterns which allow you to take action.

 Ziplet’s word cloud feature indicates themes of student responses, and how prevalent they were.
 It’ll help guide how you target your teaching.

 Once you have responses from your students you should take time to reply to them, either individually or collectively.
 This helps students know their responses have been read and encourages them to respond to exit tickets in future (something which is particularly important when running virtual exit tickets).

-Ziplet let’s you reply to students within the app, so you can keep all your messages and exit tickets in one place.
+You can send an emoji reaction to student responses in Ziplet, or reply to students within the app, so you can keep all your messages and exit tickets in one place.
 It even lets you send the same message to multiple students individually so you can save time if multiple students have a similar response.

 Differentiate the curriculum

 We all know that no two students are the same.
 Each learns differently.
 It’s our responsibility and privilege to differentiate the curriculum to suit individual needs.

 You can see which students had a similar response and what comments they have made.
 This helps you to spot patterns, message relevant students and follow up on students with similar issues.
 It can also help know which students need to be extended in their learning.

 At a glance, you’ll be able to gauge students’ levels of understanding as a cohort.
 If many didn’t grasp the concepts, you can revisit next lesson.